equinor/ecalc/docs/docs/about/references/keywords/PRESSURE_CONTROL.md

 - INDIVIDUAL_ASV_RATE
 - COMMON_ASV

-Further description on how each pressure control method works can be found in [COMPRESSOR MODELLING](/about/modelling/setup/models/compressor_modelling/compressor_models_types/index.md)
+Further description on how each pressure control method works can be found in [Fixed speed pressure control](/about/modelling/setup/models/compressor_modelling/fixed_speed_pressure_control/index.md)

 ## Format